EngineerWithData/CFSCouponDatabase/README.md

 ## What is inside

-<p>This repository stores over 200 cold-formed steel coupon test curves.
+<p>This repository stores hundres of cold-formed steel coupon test curves.

 We save the data as a json file at [here](./data/all-data.json) in the data folder.